RamonSouza96/AndroidSpeechToText/README.md

 - **No Audio Permission Needed**: As highlighted by the user, since the recognition is performed by the Google app, audio recording permission is not required in your app.

-- **Online Speech Recognition**: The project utilizes Google's online speech recognition service, requiring an internet connection to function.
-Offline recognition is not supported.
+- **Online and Offline Speech Recognition**: The project utilizes Google's speech recognition service, which can operate both online and offline.
+However, for offline speech recognition, it's necessary to pre-download the appropriate language packages on your device.

 - **Language Compatibility**: The language for speech recognition is set to Brazilian Portuguese (pt-BR).
 Ensure that the selected language is supported by Google's speech recognition API.

-- **Result Handling**: The current implementation returns only the first result of speech recognition.
-Further customization may be required for advanced result processing.

 - **Event Subscription**: The class utilizes TMessageManager to subscribe and unsubscribe from messages.
 Ensure compatibility with other parts of your application using TMessageManager.